 The Youth Action Council on Transition (YouthACT) is a national initiative to get more youth with disabilities and their allies involved as leaders who partner with adults and organizations to improve opportunities for youth and to develop their skills and knowledge in leadership and advocacy.

 The National Consortium on Leadership and Disability for Youth (NCLD/Youth) is a youth-led resource, information, and training center for youth and emerging leaders with developmental disabilities.
+IEL's past work on this program has produced many rescoures that can be utilized for youth advocacy.

 We elevate and prioritize family and community engagement.
 IEL harnesses its relationships with education leaders in school districts nation-wide to prioritize effective and inclusive family and community engagement practices, through district leadership networks, learning labs, webinars, and other capacity building opportunities.